yogesh2k21/RapidFire-Backend/README.md

 ## What we have Developed 🔨⚒️

-For students and contestants, we have developed a mobile application using React Native -> [Application Github Link](https://github.com/yogesh2k21/IQ-Tester-Frontend), a popular cross-platform mobile app development framework.
+For students and contestants, we have developed a mobile application using React Native -> [Application Github Link](https://github.com/yogesh2k21/RapidFire-Frontend), a popular cross-platform mobile app development framework.
 By leveraging React Native, we are able to create a highly responsive and interactive mobile app that works seamlessly on both iOS and Android platforms.
-React Native also offers a range of customizable features and native-like performance, making it an ideal framework for creating the IQ Tester mobile app.
+React Native also offers a range of customizable features and native-like performance, making it an ideal framework for creating the RapidFire mobile app.
 With our React Native-based mobile app, participants can easily and conveniently take part in quizzes from their smartphones, making it more accessible and user-friendly.

 For quiz hosts or teachers, we have developed a web portal using Django, a popular Python-based web development framework.
 Our web portal is accessible from any web browser, making it easy to use and accessible from any device.
 Using the web portal, quiz hosts can easily create and customize quizzes, upload questions, and set up multiple-choice questions.
 They can also manage the quiz in real-time, including starting and ending the quiz, tracking participants' progress, and viewing quiz results even after Quiz Ends.
 With our Django-based web portal, quiz hosts can conduct quizzes seamlessly and efficiently, making it an ideal tool for use in schools, colleges, and contests.